-16.1 Items may be transferred to other departments by use of the Capital Asset Inventory Change Form.
-Both Account Sponsors must sign the form; one for relinquishment of responsibility and the other for assumption of responsibility of the item.

-The Account Sponsor has the authority to temporarily move equipment within management units without making an inventory change when both the equipment and the units are his/her responsibility.
+- 16.1 Items may be transferred to other departments by use of the Capital Asset InventoryChange Form.
+Both Account Sponsors must sign the form; one for relinquishment of responsibility and the other for assumption of responsibility of the item. - The Account Sponsor has the authority to temporarily move equipment within management units without making an inventory change when both the equipment and the units are his/her responsibility.
 However, the Account Sponsor has the responsibility of maintaining the internal records necessary for control of inventory.
 System reconciliation of inventory records regarding location change will be done during the periodic physical inventory.
 Changes should be referenced on the inventory verification report.
-Internal records for these temporary moves must be updated in a timely manner to insure that items can be located at any time.

-16.2.1 The Account Sponsor shall change building and room numbers either by:

-- E-mail or memorandum to the Accountant in the Office of Business Affairs; or, - Indicating the change on the annual inventory report sent to the Accountant in the Office of Business Affairs.

-17. Removal of Equipment

-17.1 Removal of inventory University owned equipment, as well as any other property for which the University is responsible, may not be removed from the campus except when it is necessary to carry out an instructional or University sponsored activity scheduled off-campus as a planned event of the University.
-The removal must be authorized by the Account Sponsor and a signed University Business Equipment Check Out/Check In form must be sent to the Accountant in the Office of Business Affairs.

-18. Physical Inventory.
+Internal records for these temporary moves must be updated in a timely manner to insure that itemscan be located at any time. - 16.2 The Account Sponsor shall change building and room numbers either by: - E-mail or memorandum to the Accountant in the Office of Business Affairs; or, - Indicating the change on the periodic inventory report sent to the Accountant in the Office of Business Affairs. - 17.
+Removal of Inventory University owned equipment, as well as any other property for which the University is responsible, may not be removed from the campus except when it isnecessary to carry out an instructional or University sponsored activity scheduled off- campus as a planned event of the University.
+The removal must be authorized by the Account Sponsor and a signed University Business Equipment Check Out/Check In form must be sent to the Accountant in the Office of Business Affairs. - 18.
+Physical Inventory.

-18.1 A physical inventory is conducted annually.
-All University departments are required to participate.
-Each department is contacted to schedule the periodic physical inventory to ensure completion by the appropriate time.

-- To ensure that the physical inventory process goes smoothly, a memo will be sent to the Account Sponsor including the inventory process and the Capital Asset procedures.
-Assistance during the inventory process may be provided by contacting the Accountant in the Office of Business Affairs. - A complete listing of inventory items will be sent to each Account Sponsor. - The inventory database will be updated and reconciled, based on the Inventory Verification Report and any additional feedback.

-18.2 Inventory Reports.
+- 18.1 A physical inventory is conducted annually.
+All University departments are required toparticipate.
+Each department is contacted to schedule the periodic physical inventory to ensure completion by the appropriate time. - To ensure that the physical inventory process goes smoothly, a memo will be sent to the Account Sponsor including the inventory process and the Capital Asset procedures.
+Assistance during the inventory process may be provided by contacting the Accountant in the Office of Business Affairs. - A complete listing of inventory items will be sent to each Account Sponsor. - The inventory database will be updated and reconciled, based on the InventoryVerification Report and any additional feedback. - An updated inventory list will be sent to the Account Sponsors for review.
+This will establish the beginning inventory for which each Account Sponsor will be responsible. - 18.2 Inventory Reports.
 Inventory reports are available at any time upon request to the Accountant in the Office of Business Affairs.
-The report will be forwarded to the department(s) by campus mail or may be sent electronically.
+The report will be printed and forwarded to thedepartments by campus mail or may be sent electronically.